Born: 16th December 1906

 From my own point of view it would have been a travesty of history not to have conveyed Ned’s stories on to succeeding generations.
 I firmly believe that he was one of the most exceptional personalities ever to have contributed to the advancement of rural WA, especially in the opening-up of new land for broad-acre agriculture.

 Ned was spoken of as man of great generosity and known for his “never say die” attitude.
 No task was too big or too small and he could always make time.
 When you read the stories of the lives of our pioneers on this www.tenindewa.com site you will note like with any district there is a range of characters from innovators to mystery men but Ned was and still is, a legend.
 Also as you read on you will also come to know him as nothing short of a “peace-time hero”.

-The common theme is that he was a man that had no fear and whose word was his bond.
+The common theme is that he was a man that had no fear and a man whose word was his bond.
 He was generous but firm with his staff and in return most were in absolute admiration of him.
 He was referred to affectionately by employees as “The King” but he remained always unpretentious.
 He never asked anyone, be they friend or otherwise, to undertake a task that he would not or could not undertake himself.
 Another outstanding attribute that shines through in these conversations was his work ethic.
-It seems his capacity for work and his natural strength stood him above most others of his field and era.
+It seems his capacity for work and his natural strength and endless energy stood him above most others of his field and era.